RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 hidden: false
 ---

-This guide takes you through the creation of a write-behind pipeline.
+This guide takes you through the creation of a write-behind and readh-through pipeline.

-> Note: Write Behind is currently in Preview.
+> Note: Write Behind & Read-Through are currently in Preview.

 ## Concepts

 **Write-behind**: An RDI policy and pipeline to synchronize the data in a Redis DB with some downstream data store.
 You can think about it as a pipeline that starts with change data capture (CDC) events for a Redis database and then filters, transforms, and maps the data to the target data store data structure.

+**Read-through**: An RDI policy and pipeline to automatically retrieve data from a downstream data store back to Redis cache in case of cache-miss.
+The read-through will be triggered by a client trying to get a key from Redis where this key doesn't exist.
+RDI will retrieve the key, write it to cache and return a response to the client in a sync flow.

 **Target**: The data store to which the write-behind pipeline connects and writes data.